Skip to content

 Example 3

-Connecting to the server using OpenSSL command line tools:
+Connecting to the server using OpenSSL command line tools, authenticate and subscribe: